Fatma Işık

 Fatma Işık (born 20 April 1991) is a Turkish-German women's football defender currently playing in the German Regional League South for FV Löchgau.
 She was a member of the Turkish national team.

-Playing career

-Club
+Club career

-She played for FV Löchgau (2011–12, 2015–2019) in the German Regional League South.
+Işık played for FV Löchgau (2011–12, 2015–2019) in the German Regional League South.

-International
+International career

-Fatma Işık (red/black) playing for Turkey national in the friendly match against Estonia at TFF Riva Facility on April 7, 2018.
+Fatma Işık (red/black) playing for Turkey national in the friendly match against Estonia at TFF Riva Facility on 7 April 2018.

 She was admitted to the Turkey women's national football team, and debuted internationally in the 2019 FIFA Women's World Cup qualification – UEFA preliminary round – Group 4 match against Montenegro.